giuliachiola/super-blog-content/til/css/css-create-css-classes-dynamically.md

 but unfortunately SASS **does not support** variable name interpolation at the moment! 💔

-If you try to compile this you will get
+If you try to compile the snippet above, you will get

 ```shell
 Sass Error: Undefined variable: "$co_card-gradient-"